viz-graffito/GoodReads_EDA/README.md

 # GoodReads
-## Exploratory data analysis of Goodreads Data
+## Exploratory Data Analysis of Goodreads Data

 ### Overview
 Aim of this EDA is to evaluate multiple variables and get answers of following questions :